junxit/us-congress-bills-117/bill.md

   - **(1)** credible information exists that the foreign person did not engage in the activity for which sanctions were imposed;
   - **(2)** the foreign person has been prosecuted appropriately for the activity for which sanctions were imposed; or
   - **(3)** the foreign person has credibly demonstrated a significant change in behavior, has paid an appropriate consequence for the activity for which sanctions were imposed, and has credibly committed to not engage in an activity described in subsection (a)(1) in the future.
+- **(j)** *Sunset* The authority to impose sanctions under this section shall terminate on the date that is five years after the date of enactment of this Act.

 ## § 4.
 Consideration of certain information in imposing sanctions

-Not later than 60 days after receiving a request from the chairman and ranking member of one of the appropriate congressional committees with respect to whether a person, foreign person, or foreign financial institution, as the case may be, meets the criteria of a person described in this Act, Executive Order 14033 (86 Fed.
+- **(a)** *In general* Not later than 60 days after receiving a request from the chairman and ranking member of one of the appropriate congressional committees with respect to whether a person, foreign person, or foreign financial institution, as the case may be, meets the criteria described in this Act, Executive Order 14033 (86 Fed.
 Reg.
 31079; relating to blocking property and suspending entry into the United States of certain persons contributing to the destabilizing situation in the Western Balkans), or any Executive order issued pursuant to this Act or under the Balkans regulatory regime, the President shall—
   - **(1)** determine if the person, foreign person, or foreign financial institution, as the case may be, meets such criteria; and
   - **(2)** submit a classified or unclassified report to such chairman and ranking member with respect to such determination that includes a statement of whether or not the President imposed or intends to impose sanctions with respect to such person, foreign person, or foreign financial institution.
+- **(b)** *Sunset* This section shall terminate on the date that is five years after the date of enactment of this Act.

 ## § 5.
+Exception for importation of goods

+- **(a)** *Exception relating to importation of goods* The authorities and requirements to impose sanctions under this Act shall not include the authority or requirement to impose sanctions on the importation of goods.
+- **(b)** *Good defined* In this section, the term “good” means any article, natural or man-made substance, material, supply, or manufactured product, including inspection and test equipment, and excluding technical data.

+## § 6.
 Definitions

 In this Act: